aureliojargas/doctest.fish/docs/syntax.md

     >A line missing the required space after the prompt.

+## Comment

-A comment as a command, nothing happens:
+When using a comment as a command, nothing happens:

     > # foo
     >

+## Prompt alone

-An empty prompt alone is a noop (even without the trailing space):
+A prompt alone is a noop (even without the trailing space):

     >

-Repeated empty prompts are a noop:
+Repeated prompts are a noop:

     >
     >
     >

-An empty prompt after a command is a noop:
+A prompt after a command is a noop:

     > true
     >

-An empty prompt after an output is a noop:
+A prompt after an output is a noop:

     > echo foo
     foo
     >

+## Command or output at EOF

-A command at the end of the file is executed:
+A command at the very end of the file is executed:

     > echo foo
     foo